justin-Attinoto-Coder/freaky-furniture-react/client/README.md

+A modern furniture store offering unique and stylish pieces for every home.

+Our collection features handcrafted items made from sustainable materials, ensuring both quality and environmental responsibility.
+Each piece is designed with a focus on comfort and functionality, blending contemporary aesthetics with timeless appeal.
+We provide personalized customer service, helping you find the perfect furniture to match your individual style and needs.

+# Freaky Furniture React

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.